gilltrick/demo-pattern/README.md

 # AI Development Pattern Library

-> **Production-ready patterns for AI-powered software development**
+> **Demo patterns and examples for AI-powered software development**

+⚠️ **DEMO REPOSITORY** - This is a demonstration and learning resource showcasing architectural patterns.
+These are examples and starting points, **not production-ready code**.
+Use these patterns as inspiration and adapt them for your specific production requirements.

-A curated collection of battle-tested architectural patterns, best practices, and implementation guides designed to work seamlessly with AI coding assistants like Claude, ChatGPT, and GitHub Copilot.
+A curated collection of architectural patterns, best practices, and implementation guides designed to work seamlessly with AI coding assistants like Claude, ChatGPT, and GitHub Copilot.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)